-From the birth of commercial airlines and the first airports in the 1920s, humankind has flown a long, long way.
+The scale and ambition of today's airports shows how far humankind has come since the birth of commercial airlines and the first airports in the 1920s.
 The international trade, tourism and mobility that are now possible - and increasingly demanded by customers - have made the world smaller and the global economy far bigger.
 A study of the impact of European airports found that a 10% increase in a country's air connectivity was associated with a 0.5% increase in GDP per capita1.
 In 2018, 8.8 billion passengers passed through the world's airports2.
 By 2037, annual passenger numbers are predicted to double to 19.7 billion3.